 - Online activities with their friends

 Virtual playdates: Choose Google Hangouts (or Zoom if you prefer) and send invites to your kids’ friends’ parents.
-For the playdate itself, you could have a station set up in your house with a tablet, laptop ready to go.
+For the playdate itself, you could have a station set up in your house with a tablet, or laptop ready to go.
 During the playdate, it can be as simple as the kids catching up and coloring together or one of the parents leading an activity or reading books.

 Sports activities for the kids.
 Register your kids for free online classes and schedule these during the times you need to get some work done.
-It is also very beneficial for them to get some exercise everyday, even if it’s just going into the backyard and playing catch, they’ll be able to burn off some energy and get some fresh air at the same time.
+It is also very beneficial for them to get some exercise every day, even if it’s just going into the backyard and playing catch, they’ll be able to burn off some energy and get some fresh air at the same time.

 Activities for you.
-Staying social, active, and connected is just as important for the adults.
-If you don’t already have one, create a book club or a sport/TV show viewing club.
-Get it into people’s calendars and set up a video call so everyone can watch together.
+Staying social, active, and connected is just as important for adults.
+If you don’t already have one, create a book club or a sports/TV show viewing club.
+Get it into people’s calendars and set up a video call so everyone can watch it together.
 Make sure to still get your workouts in with a run outside, an indoor circuit, or using online options.
 Even a family walk around the block will do wonders.

 It’s important to keep positive and remember to be realistic during a time like this.
 Not everything is going to be smooth sailing and not everything will be really bad.
 Learn to balance the good with the bad and accept that the bad days are just that – a bad day and will pass.

 Juggling parenting and working on the best of days is hard, let alone when you’re all stuck in one place for extended periods of time due to a virus.
-It’s important to balance the ‘juggle’ and take some time for self care too.
+It’s important to balance the ‘juggle’ and take some time for self-care too.

 Remember that book you wanted to read?
 That relaxing bath you wanted to take?
 Or that meditation you were looking forward to doing? – Make time for it and do it.
 It will help keep things in perspective and give you some balance and personal space – and we all could do with some of that.

-As parents you also need to remember that this situation takes its toll on children too.
+As parents, you also need to remember that this situation takes its toll on children too.
 They don’t get to see their friends or play or learn as they’re used to, so you also need to acknowledge and reward good behavior.

-If you’ve got young children that need a lot of attention, before you start a meeting, let them know what’s happening and that you can’t be interrupted.
+If you’ve got young children that need a lot of attention before you start a meeting, let them know what’s happening and that you can’t be interrupted.
 Help them start a puzzle or coloring project, and let them know that you’ll be back shortly.

 If your kids do interrupt you, stay calm.
 You may need to stop what you’re doing and deal with the problem.
 But, once you’ve handled the situation, and finished your work, have another discussion with your kids.
 Explain to them that when they leave you alone, it helps you do a better job, so you need their help so you can do the best work possible.

 When your kids don’t interrupt you, reward them.
-Give them lots of praise, and thank them for their help and maybe even give them that special treat they were asking for earlier.
+Give them lots of praise, thank them for their help, and maybe even give them that special treat they were asking for earlier.
 Or, spend some extra time with them and read a book or play a game.
 While older children may not appreciate the gesture as much, they might appreciate extra video game time.

 Yes, these rewards sound remarkably similar to bribes.
 But working from home with kids sometimes means you do what you have to do to maintain harmony and keep the peace.
 Don’t worry, your secrets are safe with us 😉

 Overall, this working from home thing is totally doable, with or without children.
-It’s just about planning and finding routines and balance throughout it all to make sure you get your work done, be the best parent you can be and make time for yourself.
+It’s just about planning and finding routines and balance throughout it all to make sure you get your work done, be the best parent you can be, and make time for yourself.
 Remember, this is only temporary and it will pass.